FangliangBai/Tensorflow-Setup/README.md

 1. Introduction
 2. Dataset
 3. Prerequisite
+4. Tensorboard
-4. Train
+5. Train
-5. Evaluate
+6. Evaluate
-6. Test
+7. Test

 ## Introduction
 This implement folows the guide by [DrSleep/tensorflow-deeplab-resnet](https://github.com/DrSleep/tensorflow-deeplab-resnet) and use transfer learning for a custome medical dataset.
 You can download the repo from [here](https://github.com/DrSleep/tensorflow-deeplab-resnet.git).
 All the files and settings are the same as above work other than specified in this document.